ISO 17025:2017 should be the core of digital transformation plans for calibration labs

 Digital transformation of calibration labs is not done unless you have the ISO 17025:2017 guidelines incorporated into calibration lab management systems.

 ISO 17025 standards govern the "General requirements for the competence of testing and calibration laboratories".
 A third version was released in 2017 and is now known as ISO 17025:2017.

 What does this mean for software vendors and the labs?
-Answer is simple.
+The answer is simple.
 All calibration lab management systems should have their processes aligned with clause 7 of ISO 17025:2017.
-This means that digital transformation of calibration labs has to be based on the said spec.
+This means that the digital transformation of calibration labs has to be based on the said spec.